Normalized Berkovich spaces and surface singularities: Functoriality

-\begin{step} If in the previous step we take for $f$ an isomorphism in $\calC$, then it can be lifted to an admissible blowup $F:\X\to\Y$.
-Indeed, if $f$ is an isomorphism, then the analytic morphisms $f|_{W_j}:W_j\to V_i$ of the previous step are $G$-open immersions of $k((t))$-analytic spaces, so we can use the analogous result in Raynaud theory. \end{step}
+\begin{step} If in the previous step we take for $f$ an isomorphism in $\calC$, then it can be lifted to an admissible blowup $F:\Y'\to\X$.
+Indeed, if $f$ is an isomorphism, then the analytic morphisms $f|_{W_j}:W_j\to V_i$ of the previous step are all immersions of an affinoid domain in a $k((t))$-analytic space, so we can use the analogous result in Raynaud theory. \end{step}